vijaysbhat/dojo/system_design.md

     * Prioritize incoming requests, gracefully degrade / backpressure / rate limit / drop lower priority requests
     * Pre-provision for known events - automated system?
   * Use of DNS for transparent switchover

-### Clarifying Questions
-* Who is going to use it?
-* How are they going to use it?
-* How many users are there?
-* What does the system do?
-* What are the inputs and outputs of the system?
-* How much data do we expect to handle?
-* How many requests per second do we expect?
-* What is the expected read to write ratio?

 ## Latency Numbers
 ```